 Another interesting co-authorship relationship, now in terms of countries, is showcased in Figure 8.
-In this instance, three main clusters can be observed from Figure 8 (a) whose strongest items are; China (pink, 2599 publications), United States (red, 1282 publications) and United Kingdom-Italy (green, 420 and 415 publications respectively).
-Being Italy among them, the country with the most recent average publication year (2020.09, see Figure 8 (b)).
+In this instance, three main clusters can be observed from Figure 8A where the strongest items are; China (pink, 2599 publications), United States (red, 1282 publications), followed by the United Kingdom and Italy (green, 420, and 415 publications, respectively).
+Among them, Italy is the country with the most recent average publication year (2020.09, see Figure 8B).